jliszka/jliszka.github.com/_drafts/probability-is-in-the-process.md

 Easy, 25%.
 But now you turn over the last card to reveal a king. _Now_ what is the probability that first card is an ace?
 It's 33%.
 How can this be??
 Nothing changed about the cards, so why should the probability change?
 The probability must not be not be in the cards.

-But this situation does not confuse frequentists who think about probabilities in terms of procedures.
+But this situation does not confuse frequentists, thinking about probabilities in terms of procedures.
 Consider the following procedure:

 1. shuffle the 4 cards and put them down in a row
 2. turn over the last card